Rekteiru/Hot-Shirtless-Men/README.md

-# Hot Shirtless Men (HSM) is a minecraft 1.8.9 mod that fixes bows and drills resetting on inventory updates (video below)
+# Hot Shirtless Men (HSM)
+HSM is a minecraft 1.8.9 mod that fixes bows and drills resetting on inventory updates (video below)

 Explanation:
   Minecraft has a bug which if two NBTs are even very slightly different it'll cause your current action to be broken, whether it being mining a block or pulling a bow.